PeterConstable/PythonTutorial/7_List_Tuple_Range.md

 * conversion _from_ ```range``` _to_ ```list``` or ```tuple``` is possible and _may sometimes_ be useful
 * other conversions between ```str```, ```range```, ```list```, ```tuple``` are either not possible or rarely useful

+>Note: Later in this lesson we will learn about a way that _is useful_ for getting a string from a list or tuple of characters/strings.

 ## Conversion to ```bool```

 While talking about conversions, we should cover conversions to ```bool```.
 Recall from [lesson 5](5_Bool_Comparisons.md#booleans—the-bool-type) that any object can be explicitly converted to a boolean value using the ```bool()``` function, or converted implicitly if used in a context where a ```bool``` is expected.
 And in [lesson 6](6_Intro_Functions_Flow_Control.md#objects-as-if-conditions) we saw that applied by using objects alone as conditions in ```if``` statements.
 This works for sequence objects as well.